-In early 2019, I got the itch to get organized and turned to an expert who now has a popular HGTV show: Cas Aarsen of Hot Mess House.
-I was excited to interview Aarsen after resonating with her book The Clutter Connection.
+A couple years back, I got the itch to get organized and turned to an expert with a popular HGTV show: Cas Aarsen of Hot Mess House.
+It was a pleasure to interview Aarsen after resonating with her book The Clutter Connection.
 Today’s Hot Mess House Cas Aarsen Interview & 8 Decluttering Lessons shares wisdom from the charismatic HGTV star.
-(I also took Aarsen’s certification course which I highly recommend even if it’s just to become a more proficient organizer in your own home).
+(I also took Aarsen’s certification course and highly recommend it even you simply wish to be a more proficient organizer in your own home).

 Hot Mess House Cas Aarsen Interview + 8 Decluttering Lessons